elfmz/far2l/README.md

 To save space by exluding support of East Asian codepages set: add -DEACP=no

 To build with Python plugin: add argument -DPYTHON=yes

+Some issues can be caused by conflicting dependencies, like having two versions of wxWidgets, so avoid such situation when installing dependecies

 #### Building on Gentoo (and derivatives)
 For absolute minimum you need: